ayshiff/my-open-source-journey/docs/projects/driftctl.md

 <br />

-driftctl is an Open Source CLI that will warn of infrastrcuture drifts.
+driftctl is an Open Source CLI that will warn of infrastructure drifts.

 *We track coverage for unit tests, why not infrastructure as code coverage?* - driftctl